Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Let's get acquainted with examples found in famous Russian poets:

-2. An example of an anaphora using the repetition of two sounds “d” and “m” is found in the work of M. Tsvetaeva “To you in a hundred years”: “Friend!
+2. An example of anaphora using the repetition of two sounds “d” and “m” is found in M. Tsvetaeva’s work “To You - in a Hundred Years”: “Friend!
 Don't look for me!
 Another fashion!
-Even the old people don't remember me."
-The repetition of phonetic combinations in this case helps to highlight the most significant words for the author.
+Even the old people don’t remember me.”
+The repetition of phonetic combinations in this case helps the author to highlight the most significant words for him.

-pun rhymes
+Pun rhymes

 snow is falling from the sky.